sainnhe/khn/content/first-step/setup-your-code-editor.md

 1. [clangd](https://clangd.llvm.org/): Maintained by [LLVM](https://llvm.org)
 2. [ccls](https://github.com/MaskRay/ccls): Maintained by [Fangrui Song](https://github.com/MaskRay)

 Both of them will read a file in the root of a project named `compile_commands.json`, which provides clangd and ccls compilation information so they can correctly analyze the source code.
+We'll talk about how to generate this file later.

 Take clangd for example, there will be 3 steps to get it working: